mstatt/Emotion_Detection/README.md

 <!-- OUTPUT -->
 ## Output

 In the images below you can see still shots of the application runnning on your local machine.
 When deployed to Streamlit platform there are obstacles to accessing the users web cam through the browser that I and others have yet to overcome.
-But, It does work fine locally.
+But, It does work fine on your local machine.

 Happy Detection            |  Angry Detection :-------------------------:|:-------------------------: